eyalroz/ssb-dbgen/README.md

 After generating `.tbl` files for the CUSTOMER, PART, SUPPLIER, DATE, and LINEORDER tables, you should now either load them directly into your DBMS or apply some textual processing to them before loading.

+**Notes:**

-**Note:** On Unix-like systems, it is also possible to write the generated data into a FIFO filesystem node, reading from the other side with a compression utility, so as to only write compressed data to disk.
+* On Unix-like systems, it is also possible to write the generated data into a FIFO filesystem node, reading from the other side with a compression utility, so as to only write compressed data to disk.
 This may be useful if disk space is limited and you are using a particularly high scale factor.
+* If you do not specify the location of `dists.dss` with `-b`, the `dbgen` utility will try locating it in the current working directory.

 <br>